flame-engine/flame/doc/flame/components.md

 ### Querying components at a specific point on the screen

-The method `componentsAtPoint()` allows you to check which components were rendered at some point on the screen.
+The method `componentsAtVector2()` allows you to check which components were rendered at some point on the screen.
 The returned value is an iterable of components, but you can also obtain the coordinates of the initial point in each component's local coordinate space by providing a writable `List<Vector2>` as a second parameter.